THEY

 QUEENS

-THEY WILL BE QUEENS honours the enduring legacy of Cape Town’s queer and trans histories through Salon Kewpie: The Legacy Project, a week-long ballroom celebration of queer youth, culture and resilience.
+THEY WILL BE QUEENS honours the enduring legacy of Cape Town’s queer and trans histories through Salon Kewpie: The Legacy Project, a ballroom celebration of queer youth, culture and resilience, hosted by GALA Queer Archive and the District Six Museum.

 PREVIEW